 A VARIETY OF VIEWS AS TO WHO JESUS IS

-Muslims believe that Jesus was one of Islam’s many prophets, a good and holy man, but certainly not the Son of God.
+believe Jesus was one of Islam’s many prophets, a good and holy man, but certainly not the Son of God.

-Mormons believe that God created Jesus through a relationship with one of His celestial wives.
-In fact, according to the Mormon publication, Pearl of Great Price, even Satan himself was a son of God, and a brother of Jesus, equal with Jesus in nature.
+believe God created Jesus through a relationship with one of His celestial wives.
+In fact, according to the Mormon publication, Pearl of Great Price and the LDS website, even Satan was a son of God and a brother of Jesus, equal with Jesus in nature.
 [Book of Moses, Chapter 4, Verses 1-4]

-Jehovah’s Witnesses believe that Jesus was, and is, merely an angel who is just one of many “gods” that they say exist.
-To underscore their belief that Jesus is not Almighty God, they give Jesus the title “god” but with a small “g” in their self-published New World Translation of the Bible (see John 1:1).
+believe Jesus was and is merely an angel who is just one of many “gods” they say exist.
+To underscore their belief that Jesus is not Almighty God, they give Jesus the title “god” but with a small “g” in their self-published New World Translation of the Bible (John 1:1).

-Most adherents to the New Age Movement believe that Jesus was a great enlightened teacher who realized that He was God, just like we all can realize we are God.
+believe Jesus was a great enlightened teacher who realized He was God, just like we all can realize we are God.

-Hindus believe that Jesus was one of many great and holy men.
-Many Hindus believe that Jesus was a good teacher and perhaps one of their 330 million avatars.
-An avatar is an incarnation of the impersonal, supreme being that Hindus believe fills the universe.
+believe Jesus was one of many great and holy men.
+Many Hindus believe Jesus was a good teacher and perhaps one of their 330 million incarnations of Brahman (Hinduism's impersonal, pantheistic deity).

-Buddhists believe that Jesus was an enlightened man.
-God?
+believe Jesus was an enlightened man.
+God in the flesh?
 No.

 So, there exists today a wide variety of opinions as to who Jesus was and is.
 Some say He was a great man, others a prophet, an angel, or one of many gods.